dotlang/language/Enhancements.md

 N - Lazy getter like perl?
 No special behavior.

-Y - Casting is an operator itself.
+N - Casting is an operator itself.
 For example if `f` is float and we want to cast it to int.
 `(f as int)`
 `int.(f)`
 `int(f)`